Egyptian Chariot Wheels Found at the Bottom of the Red Sea-Unproven!

 found in an area in the Gulf of Aqaba.

-The Truth: Much of this eRumor is based on the findings
+Much of this eRumor is based on the findings

 of Ron Wyatt, a colorful and controversial amateur archeologist who